Do you have “side effects” from the drugs you are taking?

 - Talk to your healthcare provider about lowering and potentially weaning off your prescriptions.
 Most drugs cause more side effects at higher doses.
 In my experience, many people are at a much higher dose than needed for symptom relief.
 In fact, it’s been my observation that less than 5 percent of all drugs prescribed are necessary.

 - Take gentle detoxification supplements.
 Medications must be filtered out of the body and eliminated.
-If the body is not efficiently clearing these substances out, it can increase the side effects of the drugs.
+If the body is not efficiently clearing these substances out, it can increase the drugs’ side effects.
 Most drugs are eliminated primarily by the kidneys or the liver.
 There are many whole food and herbal supplements that can support the body in these filtering functions.
 Whenever drug detoxification is involved, you should be monitored by a licensed health care practitioner well versed in the application of supplements for detoxification.

 - Heal your body naturally for symptom relief.
 The majority of medications target symptoms and do not facilitate healing.
 When you have a symptom, it is a cry for help from your body.
 This S.O.S. is an indication of underlying organ dysfunction and nutritional deficiencies.
 A targeted whole food supplement program individualized for you through Nutrition Response Testing will help support and heal the stressed organs.

 I am a trained pharmacist and NRT practitioner.
 I have helped many improve their health by getting off drugs and implementing a whole food program along with the appropriate supplements specific to their body’s needs.

 Your Wholistic Pharmacist